lailahgrant/corecleen-landing-page/README.md

 ### Features of the project
 - Responsiveness (display on `wide screens`, `tablet`, `phones`)
 - Colour `Swatch`: landing page can appear in any colour of the user's choice.
+- A pop up modal when the CTA button is clicked on the Home page

 ### Challenges